 This article was originally published in The News International: You; Vol. 3; No. 11; 1993.
 It was my second article for a newspaper in English, and my first about cinema.

-I have come across new data since then, so that I would not insist anymore that the movies discussed here are exclusively the products of male minds.
-I now believe that the Pakistani cinema, at least in the 1960s and the 1970s was much more collaborative than has been realized.
+Since then, I have come across new data so that I do not think anymore that the movies discussed here are exclusively the products of male minds.
+I now believe that the Pakistani cinema in the 1960s and the 1970s was much more collaborative than has been realized.
 Still I feel quite proud of several aspects of the analysis I presented in this early writing, especially my reading of the character of Najma, which I have retained and elaborated upon in my recent book, Waheed Murad: His Life and Our Times.

 The cinema of woman has yet to be born in Pakistan.
 Our films, as they come, are fantasies created by men and those which attain popular acceptance (the box-office hits) could be considered as the fantasies of a people.
 To see how women appear in these collective daydreams can be very interesting.
 But let me add quickly how I see the value of cinema before you put down this article.
 I think, regardless of its artistic value a cinema by definition is a cultural document.
 The immense amount of cellutape produced over the forty-five years of history, if properly organized, can be used as a resource for the study of our collective psychology.